adkron/dirtyinformation.com/_posts/2013-4-28-open-closed-ruby-woes.md

 I guess I should take a moment to define Open/Closed in case you missed the wiki links which tend to punch holes all over my posts.
-Open/Closed is the that classes are open to extension, but closed to modification.
+Open/Closed is the concept that classes are open to extension, but closed to modification.
 I think you might see why this is a little harder to notice than the other SOLID principles.

 Ok, now let's get back on track like nothing happened.
-Once your system has been matured and refactored, with direction, many times you can find classes in your system that fit this wonderful idea.
+Once your system has matured and been consciously refactored, many times you can find classes in your system that fit this wonderful idea.
 This is really nice when you find it, but there is a sweet spot.
 This is an easy principle to take way too far, much like the [Single Responsibility